Billy Dee Williams: 1990–present: Television roles

-Return to painting
+Over the years, Williams reprised his role of Lando Calrissian in four video games, The Lego Movie (2014), two episodes of Star Wars Rebels and multiple LEGO Star Wars animated specials.
+He later returned to the role in the Star Wars: Star Wars Episode IX - The Rise of Skywalker (2019), marking one of the longest intervals between onscreen portrayals of a character by the same actor in American film history.
+Episode IX director J. J. Abrams noted, "Lando was always written as a complex, contradictory, nuanced character.
+And Billy Dee played him to suave perfection, ...
+It wasn't just that people of color were seeing themselves represented; they were seeing themselves represented in a rich, wonderful, intriguing way."
+Over the years, Williams has been a featured guest at fan conventions, mostly science fiction ones for his role.
+Of his fan interactions he has said they have mostly been positive ones, "I love every single moment of it, I'll have an audience for the rest of my life."

+Ventures and interests

+Painting

 In the late 1980s, Williams resumed painting, devoting much of his time to the work.
 He returned to New York to star in August Wilson's play Fences, replacing James Earl Jones in the lead for four months starting in February 1988.
 It marked a turning point for him, returning home, and for him, the center of the art scene.
 He also renewed his friendship with Peter Max, who had also trained and sold art in the city, and renewed Williams' interest in painting.
 Within a two-year span he "cranked out 120 original works of art".